vegaprotocol/vegacapsule/templates.md

 <dd>

-Index is a position and order in which node set has been generated respective to all other created node sets.
+Index is a position and order in which the node set has been generated respective to all other created node sets.
-It goes from 0-N where N is the number of node sets.
+It goes from 0-N where N is the total number of node sets.

 </dd>